Battle of Ukino: Background

-After defeating Imagawa clan of Suruga in the battle of Muraki and capturing southern provincial capital of Kiyosu (both in 1554), Oda Nobunaga united the Southern Owari under his rule.
-In 1555, Saitō Dōsan, Nobunaga's father in law and ally, retired as the lord of Mino Province (north of Owari) for his eldest son, Saitō Yoshitatsu.
-However, on January 4, 1556.
-Yoshitatsu killed his two brothers, leading to a military conflict with his father.
+After defeating the Imagawa clan of Suruga in the Battle of Muraki and capturing the southern provincial capital of Kiyosu (both in 1554), Oda Nobunaga united the Southern Owari under his rule.
+In 1555, Saitō Dōsan, Nobunaga's father-in-law and ally retired as the lord of Mino Province (north of Owari) for his eldest son, Saitō Yoshitatsu.
+However, on January 4, 1556 Yoshitatsu killed his two brothers, leading to a military conflict with his father.
 Nobunaga supported Dōsan, but Yoshitatsu defeated and killed Dōsan in battle in April 1556.

-Seeing the fall of Nobunaga's father in law as an opportunity, Oda Nobuyasu of Iwakura Castle concluded a pact with Yoshitatsu and opened hostilities against Nobunaga.
+Seeing the fall of Nobunaga's father-in-law as an opportunity, Oda Nobuyasu of Iwakura Castle allied with Yoshitatsu and opened hostilities against Nobunaga.

-After resolving internal struggle and rebellion in his own family, defeating his younger brother Oda Nobuyuki who supported by Oda Nobuyasu in the battle of Ino (in 1556), Nobunaga was firmly established as the ruler of the southern Owari, while the northern part of the province was still the domain of his cousin, Oda Nobukata (successor of Oda Nobuyasu) of Iwakura castle, deputy governor of the northern Owari.
+Nobunaga defeated his younger brother, Oda Nobuyuki who was supported by Oda Nobuyasu, in the Battle of Inō in 1556.
+He resolved the internal struggle and rebellion in his own family and was firmly established as the ruler of the southern Owari.
+The northern part of the province was still the domain of his cousin, Oda Nobukata (successor of Oda Nobuyasu), deputy governor of the northern Owari.

 Battle

+Mizuno Tadashige was the first to clash with the enemy, breaking through with his spear, and then handed the head over to his brother, Sakai Tadatsugu, who took it.

-Nobunaga with support of his cousin, Oda Nobukiyo of Inuyama, defeated the forces of the Oda Nobukata (the lineal successor of Nobuyasu) of Iwakura at Ukino in Owari on August 24, 1558 (Japanese calendar date: Eiroku era: 1st year, 7th month, 12th day). as result, Oda Nobukata retreat to Iwakura Castle.
+Nobunaga defeated the forces of Oda Nobukata at Ukino in Owari on August 24, 1558 with the support of his cousin, Oda Nobukiyo of Inuyama.
+(Japanese calendar date: Eiroku era: 1st year, 7th month, 12th day).
+As a result, Oda Nobukata retreated to Iwakura Castle.